dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   where
   + `<patient_id>` is the patient medical record number.
 The actual medical record number will always be an integer.
-However, the value sent as the `<patient_id>` value in the above dictionary may contain integers, numeric strings, or a string with letters and numbers.
+However, the value sent as the `<patient_id>` value in the above dictionary may be an integer, a numeric string, or a string with letters and numbers.
 Your code must be prepared to parse this input and determine whether the id is acceptable (i.e., can be turned into an integer) or rejected (if it contains any letters).
     So, `123` or `"123"` should be accepted as patient_ids (although the string